SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

     -- term1 := *t*

-  - If a bitvector constructor expects two bitvector arguments of the same size, it will report the following errors if the arguments size are different:
+  - If a bitvector constructor expects two bitvector arguments of the same size, it will report the following errors if the argument sizes are different:

     -- error code: :c:enum:`INCOMPATIBLE_TYPES`